moogacs/docs.buf.build/docs/editor-integration.md

 and [breaking change](breaking/overview) errors which integrate with IDEs, scripts, and other tools.

 We currently provide Vim and Visual Studio Code integrations and intend to support Emacs and Intellij in the future.
-Please [contact us](contact) if you are interested in any of these, or others not already listed here.
+[Contact us](contact) if you are interested in any of these, or others not already listed here.

 ## Vim